Thierry Mesana, MD, PhD, FRCSC

-Rob S. B. Beanlands, MD, FRCPC
+Rob Beanlands, MD, FRCPC

-He is a Career Investigator supported by the Heart and Stroke Foundation and is the Tier 1 Chair in Cardiovascular Imaging Research (uOttawa).
-His research focus on the hearts metabolism, flow and cellular function has led to pioneering translational work that has impacted the understanding of disease mechanisms, applications in patient care, health policy and guidelines in imaging.
-He has led several multicentre imaging research initiatives (PARR2, IMAGE-HF, CADRE Registry and is a Co-PI for the Canadian Atherosclerotic Imaging Network (CAIN)).
-He has more than 225 peer reviewed publications in this field.
-He has served on several committees/advisory boards for government, industry and professional organizations impacting healthcare policies and practice guidelines and serves as an Associate Editor for the Canadian Journal of Cardiology and the Journal of Nuclear Cardiology.
-He is a Professor in the Division of Cardiology (Department of Medicine), Department of Radiology and Department of Cellular and Molecular Medicine at the University of Ottawa.
-Dr. Beanlands is past-president of the Canadian Nuclear Cardiology Society, past Ontario Governor for the American College of Cardiology and was the Scientific Program Chair and Annual Meeting Chair for the Canadian Cardiovascular Society.
-He is currently the chair of the Heart and Stroke Foundation Scientific Review Committee, Treasurer of the American Society of Nuclear Cardiology and Co-Chair of the International Congress on Nuclear Cardiology and CT imaging.
-Recent Awards include Queen Elizabeth II Diamond Jubilee Medal (2012) for Contributions to Canada, Hermann Blumgart Research Achievement Award for the Society of Nuclear Medicine (2013) and Canadian Cardiovascular Society Research Achievement Award (2015).
+He has been a career investigator supported by the Heart and Stroke Foundation of Canada and a distinguished chair in cardiovascular imaging research at uOttawa.
+His research on the heart’s metabolism, flow, inflammation and cellular function has led to pioneering translational work that has impacted the understanding of disease mechanisms, advances in patient care, health policy and clinical practice.
+He has led several multi-centre imaging research initiatives, including PARR2, IMAGE-HF, CAIN, CADENCE, CHASM, MARINER and others.
+He has more than 400 peer reviewed publications.
+He has served on several committees and advisory boards for government and professional organizations impacting healthcare policies and practice guidelines.
+He is an associate editor for the Canadian Journal of Cardiology and a senior advisory editor for the Journal of Nuclear Cardiology.
+He is a professor in the Division of Cardiology (Department of Medicine), with cross appointments to the Department of Radiology and Department of Cellular and Molecular Medicine in the Faculty of Medicine at the University of Ottawa.
+Dr. Beanlands is a past president of the American Society of Nuclear Cardiology, and past Ontario governor for the American College of Cardiology.
+He was a previous scientific program chair and then annual meeting chair for the Canadian Cardiovascular Society, and was a past chair of the Heart and Stroke scientific review committee.
+Recent awards include the Queen Elizabeth II Diamond Jubilee medal for contribution to Canada (2012), the Society of Nuclear Medicine and Molecular Imaging Hermann Blumgart Award for research achievement (2013), the Canadian Cardiovascular Society (CCS) Research Achievement Award (2015) and Lifetime Achievement Award (2022), and the CIHR-ICRH/CCS Distinguished Lecturer Award in Cardiovascular Sciences (2019).
+In 2023, he delivered the Mario Verani Lectureship for the American Society of Nuclear Cardiology and received the prestigious Margolese National Heart Disorders Prize.

 Division Head, Cardiology